rahul-gharat/dronahq-docs/docs/building-with-ai/getting-started.md

 ### AI Chatbot Credit Usage

-Below are the number of credits used when conversing with DronaHQ Ai chatbot using either DronaHQ credentials or your credentials when conversing to LLM provider.
+Below are the number of credits used when conversing with Veda Ai chatbot using either DronaHQ credentials or your credentials when conversing to LLM provider.

 | Feature | DronaHQ | Your LLM Provider |
 |:-----------|:------------------------|:-------------------------------------|